fcopardo/Condor/README.md

-# Condor-For-Twitter
+# Condor For Twitter
-Twitter Client for Android Devices
+Twitter Client for Android Devices implemented with Material Design